-2013 (ref: 10/00813/PP) permission for a garden centre and restaurant was granted by the Planning Committee in 2011 subject to a legal agreement.
+2013 (ref: 10/00813/PP) permission for a garden centre and restaurant was granted (approved by Committee in 2011 subject to a legal agreement.)
+At that time there was no requirement for a committee to give reasons for granting permission, so it is not clear why the decision was made.
 This permission lapsed in 2016 having not been implemented.